OfficeDev/Office-Add-in-samples/Samples/word-blazor-add-in/README.md

 ## Run the sample

 1. Download or clone this repository.
-1. Open Visual Studio 2022, and open the **Office-Add-in-samples\Samples\word-blazor-add-inword-blazor-add-in.sln** solution.
+1. Open Visual Studio 2022, and open the **Office-Add-in-samples\Samples\word-blazor-add-in\word-blazor-add-in.sln** solution.
 1. Choose **Debug** > **Start Debugging**.
 Or press F5 to start the solution.
 1. When Word opens, choose **Home** > **Show Taskpane**.